influxdata/docs-v2/content/v2.0/write-data/_index.md

 ### InfluxDB API

-Data can be written to InfluxDB using raw http requests.
+You can also write to InfluxDB using raw http requests.
 Use the InfluxDB API `/write` endpoint to write data to InfluxDB.
 Include the following in your request: